-As identified in the discussion above regarding the National Vision for Early Childhood Education and Care, the future distribution of roles and responsibilities between different levels of government is still in development.
+As identified earlier in this report regarding the National Vision for Early Childhood Education and Care, the future distribution of roles and responsibilities between different levels of government is still in development.

-It is important, however, that governments do not lose sight of the importance of funding 'the glue' - no matter where it sits in a final national settlement.
+It is important, however, that governments do not lose sight of the importance of funding 'the glue'-no matter where it sits in a final national settlement.